SEB: The Runtime Gate That Turns AI Agents Into Auditable Weapons

 The bypass-prevention deployment patterns ensure that production mutation APIs reject non-broker identities.
 In crypto terms, this is equivalent to requiring that smart contract functions be callable only through a specific proxy or relayer that enforces the SEB’s certified authority—analogous to how many DeFi protocols use access-controlled relayers or keeper networks.
 For on-chain AI agents, this means the agent’s wallet key would not directly sign transactions; instead, the SEB would hold the signing key and only use it after verifying the certified execution contract.

-Claim 26 The Sovereign Execution Broker (SEB) is a runtime enforcement boundary for certificate-bound agentic infrastructure that separates proposal, admission, and execution to turn certified authority into a short-lived, revocable, auditable runtime capability.
+[1] The Sovereign Execution Broker (SEB) is a runtime enforcement boundary for certificate-bound agentic infrastructure that separates proposal, admission, and execution to turn certified authority into a short-lived, revocable, auditable runtime capability. span-verified

 This paper introduces the Sovereign Execution Broker (SEB), a runtime enforcement boundary for certificate-bound agentic infrastructure.
 SEB consumes certificates issued by the Sovereign Assurance Boundary (SAB), verifies that the requested mutation matches the certified execution contract, checks validity windows, policy epochs, revocation epochs, and live-state drift, mints scoped execution identity, invokes infrastructure APIs, and records signed decision and outcome records.
 By separating proposal, admission, and execution, SEB turns certified authority into a short-lived, revocable, auditable runtime capability, provided that production mutation APIs reject non-broker identities.

-897bd38b956f644e7d91daafb544aa3562da375bdacda8addd9971937a1ea39d Claim 27 Existing access-control mechanisms authorize identities while assurance layers certify proposed actions, but neither provides a mandatory enforcement point for certified authority at the moment of mutation.
+897bd38b956f644e7d91daafb544aa3562da375bdacda8addd9971937a1ea39d [2] Existing access-control mechanisms authorize identities while assurance layers certify proposed actions, but neither provides a mandatory enforcement point for certified authority at the moment of mutation. span-verified

 Existing access-control mechanisms authorize identities, while assurance layers certify proposed actions; neither alone provides a mandatory enforcement point for certified authority at the moment of mutation.